k00kx/k00kx.github.io/redteam/htb/certificate.md

 </div>

 <p class="indent-paragraph">
-To catch the reverse shell connection, we started a listener on port 1234 using Netcat.
+To catch the reverse shell connection, we started a listener on port 1234 using <code>rlwrap</code> in conjunction with Netcat for improved terminal interaction.
 Once the uploaded payload was accessed, a successful connection was established from the target host, spawning a PowerShell session with the privileges of the <code>xamppuser</code><span class="codefix">.</span> This confirms code execution and marks the initial foothold into the system.
 </p>

 ```
-~$ nc -lvnp 1234
+~$ rlwrap nc -lvnp 1234
 listening on [any] 1234 ...
 connect to [IP] from (UNKNOWN) [IP] 63003